yunmikun2/effect/README.md

 ### Side-effects as data

 We wanted a way to express any side-effect as data that can be checked in tests without affecting the real world.
-So we have `Effect` protocol with a function -- `execute/1` -- that takes an arbitrary data that implements the protocol.
+So we have `Effect.Executable` protocol with a function -- `execute/1` -- that takes an arbitrary data that implements the protocol.

 The implementation of the `execute/1` function must return either `{:ok, term}`, or `{:error, term}` which may be considered standard